robertgrant/stata-svg/README.md

 ## Hexagonal binning

-This is unlike other commands here that take an extant SVG file and make it funky.
+**hexbin.do** is unlike other commands here that take an extant SVG file and make it funky.
 This one takes data and uses SVG to give you something new.
 Specifically, given x and y variables, **ncat** number of categories and a colorramp, you get a hexbin .svg file.

 ### To do
 * We should accept any twoway options and pass them on.
 A particular thing people will want is to have no axes, for maps and such.